-The coalition works with conservation leaders in states around the Great Lakes region to advance our goal to secure federal funding to restore and protect the lakes.
+The Coalition works with conservation leaders in states around the Great Lakes region to advance our goal to secure federal funding to restore and protect the lakes.
 Our partners in the states of Minnesota, Wisconsin, Illinois, Indiana, Michigan, Ohio, Pennsylvania, and New York are the backbone of our restoration advocacy.
 Our state leaders visit members of Congress both in Washington, D.C., and in district offices to talk about the importance of the Great Lakes to our drinking water, jobs, health, and way of life.

-Wisconsin State Lead:
+Minnesota State Lead:

 Ohio State Lead:

-Ohio Environmental Council – Kristy Meyer
+Ohio Environmental Council – Pete Bucher

 Since 2004, the Healing Our Waters-Great Lakes Coalition has been telling the story of the Great Lakes and restoration.
-We harness the collective power of more than 150 groups representing millions of people, whose common goal is to restore and protect the Great Lakes.
-The coalition is a leading voice for Great Lakes restoration and protection in Washington, D.C., and in the Great Lakes states of Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Pennsylvania, and Wisconsin.
+We harness the collective power of more than 170 groups representing millions of people, whose common goal is to restore and protect the Great Lakes.
+The Coalition is a leading voice for Great Lakes restoration and protection in Washington, D.C., and in the Great Lakes states of Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Pennsylvania, and Wisconsin.

-Please contact our communications staff to arrange an interview with coalition staff or coalition partners.
+Please contact our communications staff to arrange an interview with Coalition staff or Coalition partners.

 You can also stay informed about the latest developments in the effort to restore the Great Lakes by checking out our resources page.
 There you’ll find all our press releases, reports, letters to the U.S. Congress, and more!
-Follow @healthylakes on Twitter or Facebook and help spread the word on efforts to protect and restore the Great Lakes.
+Follow @HealthyLakes on Twitter or Facebook and help spread the word on efforts to protect and restore the Great Lakes.

-The Governance Board of 19 organizations provides strategic guidance to the coalition.
-Additionally, the board approves the coalition’s annual budget and campaign plan.
+The Governance Board of 19 organizations provides strategic guidance to the Coalition.
+Additionally, the board approves the Coalition’s annual budget and campaign plan.
 Read more >

 Our members and partners form the backbone of our work and have been key to our success.
 The strength of our coalition draws from the many groups across the region dedicated to local, regional, and national water issues.
 Becoming a member provides your group access to the resources and partnerships built by the coalition.
-Our listserv, website, and strong membership network in each state would allow your group to plug into the advocacy efforts of the coalition on issues pertinent to the Great Lakes.
+Our listserv, website, and strong membership network in each state would allow your group to plug into the advocacy efforts of the Coalition on issues pertinent to the Great Lakes.
 Those issues include protecting drinking water, restoring habitat, fighting invasive species, cleaning up toxic pollution, and reducing runoff.

-MORE THAN 150 MEMBER ORGANIZATIONS
+MORE THAN 170 MEMBER ORGANIZATIONS

-Thank you to our coalition funders, without whom our work would not be possible.
+Thank you to our Coalition funders, without whom our work would not be possible.